youyanggu/covid19_projections/model-details.md

 ## Parameter Search using Machine Learning

 As described in the previous section, determining the best values for variable parameters such as R<sub>0</sub>, the mortality rate, post-mitigation R, and post-reopening R will help us determine how COVID-19 will progress in a region.
-If we know what the "true" values of those parameters are, we can accurately simulate what is happening in the real world using our SEIS model.
+If we know what the "true" values of those parameters are, we can accurately simulate what is happening in the real world using our SEIR model.
 To determine these values, we use a simple machine learning technique called grid search.

 ### Parameter Optimization